OpenWaterFoundation/owf-app-geoprocessor-python-doc-dev/mkdocs-project/docs/index.md

 * [GeoProcessor download website](http://software.openwaterfoundation.org/geoprocessor/)

 **The GeoProcessor software is under development as an open source software project at the Open Water Foundation.
-Although significant progress has been made, it is expected that significant changes may occur in the near future as primary features are added.**
+Although significant progress has been made, it is expected that significant changes will occur in the near future as new features are added.**

-This documentation is intended for GeoProcessor developers that have (or would like to develop) experience with Python, QGIS Python libraries, and Python development environment.
+This documentation is intended for GeoProcessor developers that have (or would like to acquire) experience with Python, QGIS Python libraries, and Python development environment.
-The PyCharm Community Edition software is used by the Open Water Foundation as the Integrated Development Environment (IDE), although other tools could be used.
+The Open Water Foundation uses PyCharm Community Edition software as the Integrated Development Environment (IDE), although other tools could be used.
 PyCharm project files are not included in the repository and it should be possible to use other development tools.

-The primary development environment at the Open Water Foundation is currently Windows 10 using the latest stable QGIS 3.x release.
+The primary development environment is currently Windows 10 using recent stable standalone QGIS 3.x release.
-The primary deployment environments are Windows 10, Cygwin, and Ubuntu/Debian Linux.
+The primary deployment environments are Windows 10, Cygwin, and Ubuntu/Debian Linux, with Windows currently being the focus.
-A QGIS-based `gp` distribution is available on Windows for geospatial processing.

-A non-QGIS `gptest` distribution was also created in order to use the GeoProcessor workflow as a function test framework.
-However, this effort is likely to be downscaled as effort focuses on the main GeoProcessor product.

 ## About the Open Water Foundation ##